Zedekiah's Cave

 Note: the source of the following information is the translation from Wikipedia.

 At first, Zedekiah’s Cave was a small natural cave, as its entrance shows its only natural component.
-The Cave became a quarry, and a large space was created following the many quarrying operations carried out for centuries.
+The Cave became a quarry, and an ample space was created following the many quarrying operations carried out for centuries.

 Signs of a quarry in Zedekiah's Cave